elpez/arguable/README.md

 make_parser(pattern, **kwargs)
 ```

 Return an `arguable.ArgumentParser` object constructed from `pattern`.
-The `pattern` argument should be a string consisting of whitespace-separated tokens, where each token is one of:
+The `pattern` argument should be a string consisting of whitespace-separated tokens, where each token is either:

-- A required positional argument, with no special syntax, e.g. `infile`.
-A type specificer can be given, preceded by a colon and *no whitespace*, e.g. `x:int`.
-- An optional positional argument, specified by a trailing question mark, e.g. `outfile?`.
-Optional arguments can also take type specifiers, e.g. `x:int?`.
-- A series of one-letter flags, e.g. `-vfo`.
-These are interpreted as optional flags that take no arguments.
-You can give them a long name by following the one-letter abbreviation with the full name in brackets, e.g. `-v[verbosity]`.
-By default, these flags are given the `store_true` action.
-If you want the number of occurences to be counted instead, simply repeat the one-letter abbreviation in the pattern string, e.g. `-vv`.
-All of these can be combined in a single string, so a moderately complex example might be `-vv[verbosity]fo`, which makes three flags: a repeatable `-v` flag aliased to `--verbosity`, and two optional flags `-f` and `-o`.
-- A single long flag with no abbreviation, e.g. `--verbosity`.
+- A positional argument or long flag, e.g. `infile` or `--verbose`.
-- All positional arguments grouped into a list, requiring at least one, specified by a trailing `...`, e.g. `files...`
-- All positional arguments grouped into a list, but without complaining if none are supplied, specified by a trailing `...?`, e.g. `files...?`
-- A specific number of positional arguments, e.g. `foo...3`.
-This also works with long options: `--bar...2`.

-The type specifiers are somewhat more restricted than in `argparse`.
-They must be one of the following: `int, bool, str, float, rfile, wfile`.
+  - These can be given a type specifier (one of `int`, `bool`, `str`, `float`, `rfile`, `wfile`) preceded by a colon, e.g. `infile:rfile`.
 The `rfile` and `wfile` specifiers correspond to `argparse.FileType('r')` and `argparse.FileType('w')` respectively.
+  - They can have a specified arity (one of `...`,  `...?`, `...n` where `n` is a positive integer) after the type specifier.
+The `...` arity specifier means "consume all remaining positional arguments, requiring at least one", `...?` means "consume all remaining positional arguments but don't complain if none are left", and `...n` means "consume exactly `n` of the remaining positional arguments."
+  - The only difference between a positional argument and a long flag is that by default the former is required and consume one argument, while the latter is optional and consume no arguments.
+If either type or arity is specified for a long flag, it behaves exactly the same as a positional argument.
+  - A full example: `summands:int...7` means "consume 7 of the remaining positional arguments, convert each of them into a integer and store them in a list called `summands`."
+- A short flag, e.g. `-v`
+  - If the flag name is repeated (e.g., `-vv`), then the flag is treated as repeatable.
+  - The flag name may be succeeded by a verbose name in brackets, e.g. `-v[verbose]`.
+This can be combined with the syntax for repeated flags, e.g. `-vv[verbose]`.
+  - Multiple flags can be combined in a single token, e.g. `-fovv[verbose]g[debug]`.

 All keyword arguments are forwarded to the `argparse.ArgumentParser` constructor.